VISIT THE NORTH OF PORTUGAL FROM PORTO

-If you leave early, you will be able to reach Chaves mid-morning.
+If you leave early, you will be able to reach Chaves in the middle of the morning.
 The city is known for its warm waters and the famous thermal park.
 Its historic center is welcoming and the waterfront next to the Tâmega river invites you for a walk.
 Visit the Castle, where the Military Museum is installed and enjoy the best view of the city.
 Within the walls are the Vias Augustas, a set of narrow streets filled with brightly painted houses.
-The Roman Bridge over the Tâmega is another landmark of the city.
-The tour is only complete if you try some of the typical dishes of the city such as the Chaves pastries, the meat pie and the bísaro pork.
+The Roman Bridge over the Tâmega is another of the city's highlights.
+The tour is only complete if you try some of the typical dishes of the city, such as the Chaves pastries, the meat pie and the bísaro pork.

 Two hours away is Bragança, a city that captivates those who visit it due to its medieval center, with its cobbled streets and ancient atmosphere.
 In the citadel, visit the imposing Keep of the Castle, the Pillory based on a curious Lusitanian berry, and the Domus Municipalis, a unique example of civil architecture.
 It is also worth visiting the castle of Bragança, which dates back to the 12th century.
 Another place of interest is the Church of São Vicente, because according to legend, it was here that D. Pedro and D. Inês de Castro were married.